This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 inner_product(vector v1, vector v2)

-If a single-level array type is used as a parameter, the parameter elements cannot contain
+When a single-level array type parameter is present, the elements of the parameter cannot contain

 NULL.For sparse vectors, one parameter can be a string in the sparse vector format, such as